450/speedrun.com/README.md

 Ideally this will need to be minified before being put into production.

+#### Internet Exporer's Filter Property

+I've currently not implemented the `filter` style declaration supported by Internet Explorer.
+For some reason the current Speedrun.com website has bright blue filters, which go against the dark theme applied by the Default style.
+I'm not sure if this was a by-design decision, but as it didn't look right I've got rid of these for the time being.

 ### JavaScript Updated

 The existing JavaScript on the current Speedrun.com website is pretty problem-free.
 There are a couple of bits which could do with improvement, but nothing major.
 For the purpose of this repository though I have rewritten the basic front-end functionality to make it work with the new HTML structure and conform with standards.